German People's Party: Voter base

 The DVP had its voter base predominantly in large and mid-sized cities: in the 1920 Reichstag elections, for example, it won an average of 13.2% of the vote in cities with more than 10,000 inhabitants, while it received only 7.2% of the vote in small communities with fewer than 2,000 inhabitants.

 The DVP was also a predominantly Protestant party.
-In areas with a very high proportion of Roman Catholic voters, the DVP's share of the vote always fell far short of its Reich average.
+In areas with a very high proportion of Catholic voters, the DVP's share of the vote always fell far short of its Reich average.
 In contrast, the lower the proportion of Catholics, the greater the percentage of DVP votes.

 The DVP's voter structure thus resembled that of the former National Liberal Party in its distribution by denomination and urban versus rural.